Traditional tales can help young children in EYFS develop vital life skills in a safe environment, says Teresa Heapy…

 Fairy tales can receive negative press and the criticisms are worth investigating.
 In part, this is due to the stories’ Disneyfication and the fact that many deal with old-fashioned ideas.

-But rather than ban fairy tales – which we know are so important to children’s reading diet and literary heritage – we can create a dialogue that challenges some of the issues head-on.
+But rather than ban traditional tales – which we know are so important to children’s reading diet and literary heritage – in EYFS, we can create a dialogue that challenges some of the issues head-on.

 We can read feminist retellings alongside the original stories.
-Different versions of a fairy tale can be shared, such as one of the hundreds of global variations on Cinderella.
+Share different versions of a fairy tale, such as one of the hundreds of global variations on Cinderella.
 And we must address diversity in children’s books by ensuring fairy-tale characters represent all readers.

 With so much uncertainty and negativity in today’s society, it’s important that children are adequately equipped to deal with the emotional pressure this can bring.

-For practitioners and teachers, it can be a challenge to know how best to approach certain topics, but as their longevity has demonstrated, fairy tales are often the answer.
+For practitioners and teachers, it can be a challenge to know how best to approach certain topics, but as their longevity has demonstrated, traditional tales are often the answer.

 It’s within the realm of the fairy tale that children can experience a wide range of emotions – from fear and sadness to relief and excitement – in the knowledge that the tale usually ends “happily ever after” for the heroes and heroines.